Our students encounter recounts in many shapes and forms.

-The students then jumble up the order of these and take turns reading their list out to the class.
+The students then jumble up the order and take turns reading their list to the class.
 The class must attempt to identify the ‘lie’ by taking a vote a class vote.

-Play this game for a few rounds and then explain to the class that they have just been writing recounts; two of them factual and one of them fictional.
+Play this game for a few rounds and then explain to the class that they have just been writing recounts; two are factual, and one is fictional.
 Inform your students that recounts retell experiences or events from the past.

 Recounts come in many different forms.
-Ask your students to identify as many different types of recounts as they can.
+Ask your students to identify as many different types of recounts as possible.
 If the school library is available, perhaps you could challenge them to browse the texts to identify as many distinct types of recounts as possible.

 ● Trip Reports